naepre/BINF4241-group29/Assignment_5/README.md

         b.2.
 Put in a Playerage
           + The program should assign the given integer to the chosen player as its age.
+          + If the age of the player is below 7, the program does not allow him to play the game.
           - The program should only assign one age to one player.
 Not one input age to multiple players or multiple ages to one player.
             Note: The age of the players can be the same.